Strategic Communication and Leadership, M.A.

 Applicants must have a bachelor's degree in Communications with a GPA of 3.5 or higher on a 4.0 scale or have made at least an A in 9 or more credit hours of graduate coursework in our department either as non-degree seeking students or as a student in other graduate program.

-Interested persons should apply to the University through the Graduate School and contact the Department of Communication to request a departmental application.
+Interested persons should apply to the University through the Graduate School.

 - No grade below a B may be applied toward degree requirements.